Christian Martyn

 Christian Martyn (born February 23, 2000) is a Canadian actor best known for his role as Finn Baxter in Home Alone: The Holiday Heist (2012).

 Early life and career

 Christian Martyn was born the son of single mother Lori (née Zabrok) Martyn.
 He has an older brother and an older sister.
 Martyn is originally from Oakville, Ontario and participated in a Hansel and Gretel play in Grade 2.
 In 2009, he participated in a competition in Los Angeles bagged four iPOP awards including best TV commercial and child actor of the year.
 He subsequently auditioned for Snowmen (2010) before playing the introverted Finn Baxter in Home Alone: The Holiday Heist (2012).
-While attending grade 11 at Iroquois Ridge High School, he played the role of a bully in Anne.
+While attending grade 11 at Iroquois Ridge High School, he played the role of Billy Andrews in Anne.